 The Company determined that liability accounting is not required for the Milestone Shares under FASB ASC Topic 480, Distinguishing Liabilities from Equity ("ASC 480").
-The Company also determined that the Milestone Shares meet the scope exception as a derivative under FASB ASC Topic 815, Derivatives and Hedging ("ASC 815"), from inception of the Milestone Shares through September 30, 2020.
+The Company also determined that the Milestone Shares meet the scope exception as a derivative under FASB ASC Topic 815, Derivatives and Hedging ("ASC 815"), from inception of the Milestone Shares through March 31, 2021.
 Accordingly, the Milestone Shares are evaluated under FASB ASC Topic 450, Contingencies ("ASC 450") and the Company will record a liability related to the Milestone Shares if the milestones are achieved, and the obligation to make additional payment(s) becomes probable.
 At that time, the Company will record the cost of the Milestone Shares issued to the founders as compensation expense and to the Helio non-founders as IPR&D expense if there is no alternative future use.
-No milestones related to the Milestone Shares are probable of being achieved as of September 30, 2020.
+At December 31, 2020, the Milestones Shares associated with the preceding clause (a) were considered probable of issuance and \$2.5 million was accrued as contingent consideration payable in stock and the Company recorded \$1.8 million to IPR&D (the "Milestone IPR&D"), which included a \$0.5 million income tax benefit, and \$1.2 million of compensation expense related to these Milestone Shares, which amounted to 246,562 shares and were issued during the quarter ended March 31, 2021.
+No other milestones related to the Milestone Shares are probable of being achieved as of March 31, 2021.